zhorvath83/home-ops/docs/host-configuration.md

 ## System

-- For a trade-off in speed over security, disable `AppArmor` and `Mitigations` on Ubuntu:
+- For a trade-off in speed over security, disable `AppArmor` and `Mitigations` on Debian/Ubuntu:

 ```sh
 # /etc/default/grub